cnag-aat/assembly_pipeline/README.md

 # How to provide input data:

+There are several ways of providing the reads for assembly and polishing.

 1- ONT reads

-There are several ways of providing the ONT reads for assembly and polishing.

 1.1 Using the option ``--ont-dir {DIR}`` in create_config_assembly.py: